Trafficking Risk in Sub-Saharan African Supply Chains

 Social/Human Development

-The Ethiopian population is growing rapidly, with more than 40 percent of the population under the age of 15.[9]
-Eighty percent of the population lives in rural areas and are reliant on agriculture for survival.[10]
-According to the United Nations Development Programme, 83.5 percent of Ethiopians are living in multidimensional poverty and the country ranks 173 out of 189 on the Human Development Index.[11]
-In 2015, droughts and floods led to the displacement of approximately 585,540 people and humanitarian aid was required.[12]
-Further, in recent years, hundreds of thousands of Ethiopians have been internally displaced due to ethnic and border based disputes.[13]
+The Ethiopian population is growing rapidly, with more than 40 percent of the population under the age of 15.[16]
+Eighty percent of the population lives in rural areas and are reliant on agriculture for survival.
+According to the United Nations Development Programme (UNDP), over 88 percent of Ethiopians are living in multidimensional poverty and the country ranks 175 out of 191 on the Human Development Index (HDI).[17]
+In 2015, droughts and floods led to the displacement of approximately 585,540 people and humanitarian aid was required.[18]

 U.S. Department of State TIP Ranking: Tier 2